boldare/testing-framework/README.md

 Config file was changed in comparison to 0.2.x version - `config.json` must be used now instead of `config.js`.
 Example config can be found in Config section.

+Deprecated loadPageByRoute and validateUrlByRoute methods were removed - pageUrlDate file isn't required anymore.
+It should be used on user side now - methods can be just copied from xsolve_wtf.js file.

 # Methods

 ## World